 All media inquiries to a department should be reported to the City Manager’s Office in a timely manner via e-mail.
 All media requests for public records must be filed with the City Clerk’s Office via a public records request per the established policies for obtaining public information.
 Please notify the City Manager’s Office of any public records requests made by the media.
-If any guidance is needed on inquiries from the media, please contact the City Manager’s Office and notify the reporter that you will need to get back with them on the requested information.
-Remember this must be done in a timely manner so that the City is able to meet media deadlines, if any.
+If any guidance is needed on inquiries from the media, please contact the City Manager’s Office and notify the reporter that you will need to get back to them on the requested information.
+Remember this must be done in a timely manner so that the city is able to meet media deadlines, if any.

 Expectations for MediaMedia outlets can expect:

 - A response/answer (the same day if possible and within a reasonable amount of time as possible).
 This can even include informing the outlet that “at this time we do not have an answer to your request, but we continue the pursuit.”

 - To ensure accuracy and to assist with the facilitation of details and information it is necessary for the City Manager’s Office to seek the reporter's deadline and questions sent in writing via email.

 - Be mindful of requests requiring interdepartmental research or other such complex requests that involve comprehensive attention.
 Expecting a short turnaround time on such a request is not reasonable and will be communicated by City Manager’s Office.

 - A request late in the afternoon that requires significant research and/or coordination will be handled the following day unless circumstances warrant otherwise.